NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Courageous Advance.md

 **Prerequisites** warrior muse
 * * *
 With a rousing call, you exhort an ally to advance.
-If your next action is to cast the [[Spells/Courageous Anthem|Courageous Anthem]] composition cantrip, one ally of your choice who gains a status bonus from the spell can immediately use their reaction to Stride.
+If your next action is to cast the [[Courageous Anthem|Courageous Anthem]] composition cantrip, one ally of your choice who gains a status bonus from the spell can immediately use their reaction to Stride.

 *Source: Pathfinder Player Core*
 *ORC*